open-feature/spec/specification/glossary.md

 ### Fractional Evaluation

-Assigning flag values randomly according to a configured proportion or percentage (ie: 50/50).
+Pseudorandomly resolve flag values using a context property, such as a targeting key, based on a configured proportion or percentage (ie: 50/50).

 ### Rule